“England is the paradise of individuality, eccentricity, heresy, anomalies, hobbies and humors.”~ George Santayana

 There are so many restaurants in the hotel vicinity that it was hard to choose where to eat.
 From Asian food, Mediterranean, Italian and so many more.
 Not being too familiar with the English culture and only knowing the Fish & Chips as native to the British, we wanted to try their version of it.
 As recommended by the shuttle bus driver, we headed to the Black Lion Pub.

 Bella Italia Trattoria located on 55 Queensway in London was another location where we had dinner.
-Dinner and wine was good and for four was around £100, which was not bad considering we had appetizers, salads, entrée, desserts and wine.
+Dinner and wine were good and for four was around £100, which was not bad considering we had appetizers, salads, entrée, desserts, and wine.

 Kam Tong Cantonese and Asian Restaurant located at 50 Queensway in London.
 It was a very cold night (low 40s) so we did not want to go too far.
 The place was warm and cozy.
 The service was very good.
 We had duck Peking for dinner – not my favorite, but my husband enjoyed it very much.
 Total spent was approximately £40.
 I did enjoy the Sake which warmed us up in a way that made me feel hot, as in sweaty hot.
 We ended the night walking around Queensway carrying our warm sweaters and jackets instead of wearing them.